From a reader:

 2. How do I create a sense of authenticity and intimacy like Laurie?

-The first question is very easy.
-Sure, you can do what I do.
-I’m storytelling via digital media, and I learned how to do this from watching other people and copying their methods.
+I’m engaged in storytelling via digital media, and I learned how to do this by watching other people and copying their methods.
 The tools are out there.
 The roadmaps are built.
 You can even outsource your social media and still get away with storytelling.

-But the second question — the one about authenticity and intimacy — is much harder to answer.
-I’ve had to negotiate my way through relationships and endeavors to land at the place where I am now: interesting enough that key people pay attention but not interesting enough where I’m stalked and harassed online.
+I’ve had to negotiate my way through relationships and endeavors to arrive where I am now: interesting enough that key people pay attention but not interesting enough that I’m stalked and harassed online.

 Isn’t that just great?
 How blessed am I to live this life of HR fame and fortune?